EVEREST BASE CAMP

 • OPEN and CHOICE of Full board meals while on expedition.

-• One Trekker: One Porter Policy
+• Two Trekker: One Porter Policy

 • Accommodation at clean and comfortable tea houses or lodges.